what to bring

 Public telephones

-Wireless High speed internet - at the Dive Shop
+Wireless High speed internet - available at the Dive Shop, (computers not supplied)

 Laundry service